rails/rails/guides/source/active_record_querying.md

 Client.joins(:orders).where(:orders => {:created_at => time_range})
 ```

-This will find all clients who have orders that were created yesterday, again using a +BETWEEN+ SQL expression.
+This will find all clients who have orders that were created yesterday, again using a `BETWEEN` SQL expression.

 Eager Loading Associations
 --------------------------

-Eager loading is the mechanism for loading the associated records of the objects returned by +Model.find+ using as few queries as possible.
+Eager loading is the mechanism for loading the associated records of the objects returned by `Model.find` using as few queries as possible.

 <strong>N <plus> 1 queries problem</strong>